Student loans and Bankruptcy

 Students who graduate, ask for deferments, and never start paying at all, are not likely to pass the third prong of the Brunner test.

 It is often easier to get an income based repayment program.
 Income based repayment programs review tax returns each year, and set a payment for the next year, based upon the debtor's income.
 After 25 years, anything remaining due is forgiven.
 These programs are called Ford programs, and some courts have ruled that the third prong of the Brunner test cannot be passed if the debtor has not applied (if eligible) for an income based repayment agreement.
+(This will become a Catch 22, as student loan debtors will have the Hobson's choice extending the term of their repayment, or suing quickly after finishing school.
+On the one hand, a court can say you fail the 3rd prong for not applying for a 25 year, income based repayment program, and on the other hand, say one cannot prove the economic situation will improve over the 25 years.)

 Here in California, part of the Ninth Federal Judicial Circuit, some Judges will evaluate what part of a student loan can be repaid without undue hardship, and only discharge part of the student debt.